Melanie Martinez: Career

-2012: beginnings and The Voice
+2012–2014: Breakthrough with The Voice and Dollhouse EP

 In 2012, during her junior year of high school, Martinez participated in the MSG Varsity Talent Show, a televised talent competition.
-She sang The Beatles' rendition of "Money (That's What I Want)" by Barrett Strong and "Shake Me, Wake Me (When It's Over)" by The Four Tops.
+She sang the Beatles' rendition of "Money (That's What I Want)" by Barrett Strong and "Shake Me, Wake Me (When It's Over)" by the Four Tops.
 She was eliminated in the second round.